yoyurec/logseq-sticky-headers/README.md

     </a>
 </p>

-`h1-h5` headers on the page will "stick" to the top when the page scrolls, helping you not to lose reading section names.
+`h1-h5` headers blocks (which have child blocks) on the page will "stick" to the top when the page scrolls, helping you not to lose reading section names.
 * Deep headers also stick!
 * Auto stick on edit - new headers detection
 * Leveling indent

+**PS:** Proper structure - just header in block, no additional multiline content via `Shift+Enter`

 ![Sticky headers](https://github.com/yoyurec/logseq-sticky-headers/raw/main/screenshots/sticky-headers.gif)